Mashiane/BANanoVuetifyAD3/README.md

 4. Download ByteConvertor - https://www.b4x.com/android/forum/threads/byteconverter-library.6787/
 5. Download this repo and unzip it.

-# B4J IDE SETUP
+# B4J IDE Setup
 If you have not set up the structure of your B4X IDE.

 1. Create a folder in c:\ drive, name it B4X, you should have c:\b4x
 2. Create a sub-folder called B4J, you now should have c:\b4x\b4j
 3. Create subfolders within b4j, name them libraries, shared, workspace.
 You should now have c:\b4x\b4j\workspace, c:\b4x\b4j\libraries and c:\b4x\b4j\shared.

-# COPY EXTERNAL LIBRARIES
+# Copy External Libraries

 If you already have your b4j IDE set up, then

 1. Copy the contents of BANanoVuetifyAD3\External Libraries to your external libraries folder, i.e. c:\b4x\b4j\libraries
 2. Copy the contents of BANano\Libraries to your external libraries folder, i.e. c:\b4x\b4j\libraries

-# START THE B4X B4J IDE.
+# Start the B4X B4J IDE.

 If you have not configured paths,
 1. On the B4J IDE, click Tools